 The largest and oldest taxicab company in New Orleans is United Cabs; these look bizarrely like police cruisers.
 They are the standard go-to for hotel concierges and restaurant hosts and the like.
 This is the best company to call if you're in the Central Business District, downtown or the French Quarter.
 Call dispatch and you'll usually have one within a few minutes.

 There are quite a few other choices, but they most often only serve certain neighborhoods.
-Here's a list of other options and the areas they serve.
 You have an abundance of choices for Uptown, the Garden District, and mid-city.
 For the cost of your ride, use a handy fare estimator for New Orleans.

 Taxis from the Airport

 At Louis Armstrong New Orleans International Airport or the bus/train station, instead of calling a specific taxi company, you'll just stand in the taxi queue on the lower level near the baggage claim.
-A taxi from the airport to the French Quarter or CBD cost $36 for one or two people, or $15 per person for three or more people.
+A taxi from the airport to the French Quarter or CBD costs around $36 for one or two people or $15 per person for three or more people.
 Tipping: 10 to 15 percent is standard, 20 percent for exemplary service or heavy luggage.

 Uber is also available in New Orleans.
 It is often comparably priced to cabs, and many users say they find the service somewhat more reliable plus easier to use, given the convenience of the app.
 If you use the app on your phone in your home city, it'll work the same in New Orleans.
 If you don't, consider downloading it in advance of your trip; it's not a bad option to have on hand.
 Note that Uber surge pricing is always in effect from the airport, so cabs tend to be a cheaper option there.